Stop Spending and Start Saving

 Cut Back

-Either way, now is an excellent time to update your resume and reconnect with some professional contacts you might’ve lost touch with.
+A recession is an excellent time to update your resume and reconnect with the professional contacts that you might have lost touch with.

 And it works both ways; when you reconnect, you might find that you’re in a position to help someone who needs it.